John A. Belding, P.E. – Director

 Dr. Caccese is a professor of Mechanical Engineering at the University of Maine.
 He holds a PhD in Civil Engineering from Drexel University and professional engineering licenses in Maine and Pennsylvania.
 Vince’s expertise includes structural mechanics, experimental mechanics, impact and fatigue testing, finite element analysis, vibration analysis and measurement, and mechanics of inflatable/deployable space structures.

-Burt is Tool and Die maker with over 51 years of experience in his field.
+Burt is a Tool and Die maker with over 51 years of experience in his field.
 He has been consulting for the AMC since 2008.
 His background encompasses designing fixtures, jigs, tooling, and processes for all manner and scopes of machining operations ranging from miniature high precision parts to large scale fabricated weldments.
 For more than 40 years Burt has has managed, owned, and operated manufacturing facilities for industries ranging from aircraft, computer, shoe making, oil drilling, tooling, electric, and general machine components.